 The main differences between the two loan types are:

 - Rates over time.
-With a personal loan the amount of interest are charged at reduces over time as you can only be charged interest on the amount outstanding, whereas with a payday loan the amount increases.
+With a variable rate personal loan the amount of interest charged reduces over time as you can only be charged interest on the outstanding loan amount, whereas with a payday loan the amount increases.
 With a fixed rate personal loan, the interest remains the same for the duration of the loan.

 - Interest and Fees.
 Personal loan interest rates range from around 6% to 23% p.a.
 Payday loan interest rates vary greatly and are capped at 48% p.a. for loans over $2,000 but can be subject to charges as high as 20% of the loan amount.
 This can make the true cost of the loan extremely high.

 - Charges.
-Payday lenders can add charges for a number of things, including late repayments, while personal loans are fixed and sometimes secured by your personal items.
-SocietyOne however, does unsecured loans only.
+Payday lenders can add charges for a number of things, while personal loans are fixed and sometimes secured by your personal items.

 Payday Loan Pitfalls